openstack-archive/tripleo-docs/deploy-guide/source/features/deployed_server.rst

 composition nature of Heat and tripleo-heat-templates to substitute ``OS::Heat::DeployedServer`` resources in place of ``OS::Nova::Server``.

-The ``deployed-server-bootstrap-centos.yaml`` environment triggers execution of a bootstrap script on the deployed servers to install further needed packages and make other configurations necessary for Overcloud deployment.

 .. note::

    Previously a custom roles file was needed when using deployed-server.
 The